Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Overview of Upper and Lower Bound Derivations

-In this section, we derive upper and lower bounds for the $L_{p}$ error in DRE for the optimal function of $\mathcal{L}_{f}^{(N)}(\cdot)$ defined in the previous section, based on the expected distance between the nearest neighbors of each $\mathbf{X}_{\mu}^i$, $1 \le N$.
+In this section, we derive the upper and lower bounds for the $L_p$ error in DRE for the optimal function of $\mathcal{L}_{f}^{(N)}(\cdot)$ as defined in the previous section.
+These bounds are based on the expected distance between the nearest neighbors of each $\mathbf{X}_{\mu}^i$, for $1 \le i \le N$.

 Hereafter, $\mathbf{X}_{\mu[N]}^{(1)}(\mathbf{x})$ denotes the nearest neighbor of $\mathbf{x}$ in $\hat{\mathbf{X}}_{\mu[N]} = \{ \mathbf{X}^{1}_{\mu}, \ldots, \mathbf{X}^{N}_{\mu} \}$.
 Specifically, define $\mathbf{X}_{\mu[N]}^{(1)}(\mathbf{x})$ as $\mathbf{X}_{\mu}^i$ in $\hat{\mathbf{X}}_{\mu[N]}$ such that $\|\mathbf{X}_{\mu}^l - \mathbf{x}\|_{\infty} > \| \mathbf{X}_{\mu}^i - \mathbf{x} \|_{\infty}$, for all $l < i$, and $\|\mathbf{X}_{\mu}^u - \mathbf{x}\|_{\infty} \geq \| \mathbf{X}_{\mu}^i - \mathbf{x} \|_{\infty}$ for all $u > i$.
 As in the previous section, let $\phi_* = \arg \min_{\phi:\Omega \rightarrow \mathbb{R}_{>0}} \widetilde{\mathcal{L}}_{f}^{(N)}(\phi)$.